-The self-proclaimed Internet Newspaper is planning to roll out Featured Doers, a series of video interviews with individuals who have been identified as innovators doing "amazing things" -- such as director James Cameron (Avatar) or U.S. Department of Energy Secretary Steven Chu.
-The site’s editors are asking its user base to choose five interview candidates from among a list of 15 nominees for Featured Doers, the first of a planned series of HuffPo originals.
+The self-proclaimed Internet Newspaper is planning to roll out Featured Doers a series of video interviews with individuals who have been identified as innovators doing so-called “amazing things”—such as director James Cameron (Avatar) or United States Secretary of Energy Steven Chu.
+The site’s editors are asking its user base to choose five interview candidates from among a list of 15 nominees for Featured Doers the first of a planned series of HuffPost originals.

 Users will be asked both to submit questions for the potential interviewees and also vote on other readers’ questions.
-The five candidates who receive the most reader-supplied questions will be selected for interviews, which will begin appearing over the next few weeks, said officials.
+The five candidates who receive the most reader-supplied questions will be selected to sit down for interviews, which will begin appearing on the site over the next few weeks, said officials.

-The site has signed on HP as the official sponsor of the crowdsourced Doers interviews.
-Executives from the fast-growing community-driven news site have identified original video as a key focus going forward -- both as a means to increase time spent on the site and a way to attract big-name advertisers.
+HuffPost has signed on HP as the official sponsor of the crowd-sourced Doers interviews.
+Executives from the fast-growing community-driven news site have identified original video as a key focus going forward—both as a means to increase time spent on the site and a way to attract big-name advertisers.

 Among the other Doers candidates are Charles Best, Founder of the New York based public school-focused non-profit DonorsChoose, New York Times columnist Thomas Friedman, and TV chef Jamie Oliver.